 The services focus on five major themes: standards and assessment; teaching and learning; professional development; partnerships among schools, parents, families, and communities; and funding and governance.

-The Migrant Education Program’s (MEP) State Service Delivery Plan (SSDP) is mandated by federal law (ESEA Title I, Part C) for all migrant programs.
-It serves as the guidance document for program planning and development, monitoring and evaluation of the Migrant Education Program for the next five years.
+The MEP State Service Delivery Plan (SSDP) is mandated by federal law (ESEA Title I, Part C) for all migrant programs.
+It serves as the guidance document for program planning and development, monitoring and evaluation of the MEP for the next five years.
 The program works on supporting migrant students to achieve high academic standards and closing the achievement gap between migrant and non-migrant students.
 The purpose of the SSDP is to guide the MEP in planning and service delivery, at the state, regional, and local levels.

 The programs listed below are provided throughout California and are available to all eligible migratory children.
 More information about the programs is available from the source cited with each program.

 The Binational Migrant Education Program is an international program between Mexico and the United States.
 It provides direct services to migrant students who travel between the two countries.
 As part of the program, teachers from Mexico spend six to eight weeks during the summer in a California school district in sharing culture and teaching strategies to support migrant students.

 California Department of Education

 1430 N Street, Suite 4401